Make Grilled Fruit: Pineapple & Strawberries

 But grilled fruit skewers are even more fun.

 Here’s a basic recipe for grilling all fruits.
-(And you don’t need skewers—you can grill watermelon and pineapple slices, and halved tree fruits.)

 Melissa’s uses its own Sugar Cane Swizzle Stix instead of wood skewers, and adds a dessert sauce.
 We prefer the natural, sweet flavor of the fruit without a sauce.

-2. Repeat the procedure for the remaining Sugar Cane Swizzle Stix or skewers.
+2. REPEAT the procedure for the remaining Sugar Cane Swizzle Stix or skewers.

-3. Grill the skewers directly on the grill or in a grill pan until you see grill marks.
+3. GRILL the skewers directly on the grill or in a grill pan until you see grill marks.
 Turn over and repeat.
 Can be served hot or cold.